 To get started, please contact: Notodden mangfolds- og læringssenter.

 You will find a tourist information office at both the Municipality Service Center and at Bok & Blueshuset.
-Our staff is ready to help, whether you would like city sightseeing by foot or bus, a guided tour of Heddal Stave Church, or the World Heritage Sites.
-Tourist Information is also available online at VisitNotodden.
+Our staff is ready to help, whether you would like city sightseeing, a World Heritage Tour, a guided tour of Heddal Stave Church or you have any other inquiries.
+Tourist information is also available online at VisitNotodden.

 If you are looking for information on the Rjukan - Notodden World Heritage Site, the staff at Telemarksgalleriet and Lysbuen Museum are also ready to provide you with information.